 Swope Park in Kansas City is a not-so-hidden gem that hosts over 2 million people every year.
 Sitting at a whopping 1,805 acres, Swope Park is the largest park in Kansas City and one of the largest municipal parks in the country!
 And it’s no wonder.
 The park is filled with nature-filled hiking trails, dazzling lakes, and sparkling fountains, and that’s just the park itself.

 With so many options in one area, Swope Park is the perfect place for visitors and residents alike.
 All ages can come together to enjoy everything the park has to offer.
 But before you go, be sure to check out our guide to all things Swope Park to get you started 😉

 History of Swope Park

 Swope Park came from Thomas H. Swope (now you know where the name came from!).
 In 1857 he moved to Kansas City and became the largest property owner in the city.
 After gaining a fortune, he donated 1,334 acres of land to Kansas City.
-From then Swope Park has expanded, and is now home to the Kansas City Zoo, Starlight Theater, two golf courses, and more.
+Since then Swope Park has expanded and is now home to the Kansas City Zoo, Starlight Theater, two golf courses, and more.

 Swope Park Fun Facts